 Students registered at AAMU who desire credits taken at other institutions to be applied toward their degrees at AAMU must receive approval before enrolling at the other institution.
+Criteria for approval includes current enrollment at AAMU and a cumulative GPA of at least 2.0.
 The completed Transient Student Form must be completely filled out, signed and submitted to the Office of the Registrar.
 Students who receive such approval must have submitted official transcripts documenting the work as soon as it is completed, whether they still desire credit for the work or not.
 The official transcript must be sent by the institution attended.
 Send official transcripts to: Office of the Registrar, AAMU, PO Box 848, Normal, AL, 35762.